Cryptographic Specifications of CryptPeer

 - K_pair

-- Segmented pairing key managed by the engine.
+- Logical pairing or authorization key managed by the segmented engine.

 - K_seg